 The Centre for Archaeological Fieldwork (CAF) is a research and teaching unit based within the School of Natural and Built Environment at Queen’s University Belfast comprising 9 professional archaeologists.
 The unit was established in 2002 and our mission is to record the past, interpret what we discover, and present the results to the public through our reports, books, monographs, academic articles and general reader texts.

 We have completed over 400 archaeological projects over the past 15 years with the results of our work are produced as Data Structure Reports, Geophyical Survey Reports and Monitoring Reports.
 These reports are in PDF format and they can be downloaded from this website.

 The CAF is committed to enriching the public’s appreciation of our heritage through community-led fieldwork projects, and we have led the way in pioneering public involvement in archaeological projects throughout Northern Ireland.
 These projects have been undertaken through our partnerships with a range of government and non-government organisations, including the Belfast Hills Landscape Partnership, Derry and Strabane Council, the Heart of the Glens Landscape Partnership, Mid Ulster Council, and the Ring of Gullion Landscape Partnership.
 By engaging with local communities we have been able to facilitate members of the public - of all ages, backgrounds and abilities - to participate in genuine archaeological research projects.

-The CAF Health and Safety regime has been audited through the Safe-T-Cert scheme.
-All members of the CAF have First Aid at Work qualifications through St John's Ambulance.
-In addition to this, all members of the CAF have been trained in safe-guarding children and young people through the NSPCC.
+The health, safety and welfare regime within CAF has been externally audited through the CEF’s Safe-T-Cert scheme (Grade A) and all members of our team are listed on the CEF’s Construction Skills Register.
+All members of the CAF have First Aid at Work qualifications through St John Ambulance and we have received training in safe-guarding children and young people through the NSPCC.

-For the latest CAF news and events see our Facebook page.
+For all the latest CAF news about our work please visit the 'Archaeology at Queen’s' Facebook Page.